OpenNavigationSurface/BAG/quickstart.md

     auto bag = BAG::Dataset::open(filename);

-Data is organized in layers with equired layers being "Elevation" and "Uncertainty".
-Obtaining size information of the elevation grid can be done with the Dataset's Metadata object.
+Data is organized in layers with required layers being BAG::LayerType::Elevation and BAG::LayerType::Uncertainty.
+Obtaining size information of the elevation grid can be done with the BAG::Metadata object obtained from BAG::Dataset::getMetadata.

     const auto& meta = bag->getMetadata();

 TODO: what about BAG::Descriptor?
 Does it contain the same metadata?

-To extract elevation data from a bag file, the layer is obtained with the getLayer method specifiying the layer type.
+To extract elevation data from a bag file, the layer is obtained with the BAG::Dataset::getLayer method specifiying the layer type.

     auto elevationLayer = bag.getLayer(BAG::LayerType::Elevation, "");

-The data as a byte array can now be extracted from the layer.
+The data as a byte array can now be extracted from the layer using BAG::Layer::read.
 A subset of the data can be requested by specifying appropriate bounds.

     auto data = elevationLayer->read(startRow, startCol, endRow, endCol);

 Note: to obtain usable values, the returned data should be cast to floats.

 ### Variable resolution bags

+TODO: add details once refinements read bug is fixed